-Annual examinations (or twice-yearly for older pets) are the cornerstone of a good preventive care regimen, and preventive care is where the real savings come in.
-You will truly save money when you can work with your veterinarian to tweak your pet’s care in order to prevent health problems from occurring (changing his diet, for example, to prevent or reverse obesity), or to catch and treat illness before it becomes expensive — and possibly life threatening.
+Annual examinations (or at least twice-yearly for some pets) are the cornerstone of a good preventive care regimen, and preventive care is critical for your pet’s health.
+You may even save money when you can work with your veterinarian to tweak your pet’s care in order to prevent health problems from occurring (changing his diet, for example, to help prevent or reverse obesity), or to catch and treat illness earlier – hopefully before it can adversely impact your pet’s quality of life.
 The approval of another year’s worth of heartworm medication, as well as a review of all other medications, is part of that process.

 I know many people accept the need for that

 first heartworm test, but balk at subsequent ones.
 They argue that they've given the medications as prescribed and their pets should be heartworm-free.
 Problem is, we're only human.
 Studies show that not all pets get all their heartworm preventive doses, leaving room for infection.
 Your veterinarian needs to make sure your pet isn't carrying these parasites despite your best intentions.
 That means you'll need to take him in for a heartworm test at regular intervals.

 Finally, there's the question of where you buy your medications.
 These days it’s relatively easy to buy prescription medications from questionable Internet suppliers.
 The temptation to do so can be very strong, especially when money is tight.
 But the U.S. Food and Drug Administration

 warns against such purchases, noting that these operations may be selling expired, counterfeit or contaminated drugs.
 Not good!
 Work with your veterinarian to make sure your pet is taking the right medications and that you're getting them from a reliable supplier.

 In the interests of your pet’s health and your bank account, may I suggest a compromise?
 Schedule that all-important